Bank of America: Employee fatalities

 In 2013, an intern in the London office was found dead.
 It was reported that the intern had worked until 6am for the preceding three days before his death, and that this was typical of expectations at the bank.
 The incident sparked much debate regarding working hours at the firm, which resulted in rival firm Goldman Sachs capping intern hours to 17 per day.

 In 2024, Leo Lukensas III a, former US Army Special Forces Veteran working in the investment banking division also died following heart problems.
 It was reported that the investment bank has a culture of working weeks in excess of 100 hours per week, and managers encouraging employees to under report their working hours to HR.
 Lukensas was reported to be seeking to leave the firm, citing excessive working hours.
 His manager, Gary Howe, was removed as a leader, although not fired from his post following the incident.

+Erin Placenti, a Bank of America vice president, was stabbed to death in Times Square on August 31, 2026, along with another victim, who was hospitalized.

 Debanking

 Bank of America has been accused of terminating the accounts of people based on their religious or political views, often with alleged victims being aligned with conservative causes.
 In 2023, a Christian charity primarily focused on charitable work in Africa reportedly had its account suddenly terminated without explanation.
 The bank refused to explain anything until contacted by members of the media, where after refusing to explain anything to the customer, it proceeded to make a series of allegedly false accusations against the customer to a reporter.
 In response, a shareholder action proposal was made at a Bank of America annual meeting.
-In 2025, US President Donald Trump accused Bank of America CEO Brian Moynahan of political debanking, stating he hoped the CEO would open his bank to conservatives.
+In 2025, US President Donald Trump accused Bank of America CEO Brian Moynahan of political debanking, stating that he hoped the CEO would open his bank to conservatives.